Have you ever pulled a social network’s logo from Google and thought, “I hope this is the right one?”

 Staying up to date with the latest social media logos can be a challenge.
 Even once you’ve found the correct logo, it can take time to understand the finer details within the brand guidelines:

 - How much spacing should be around the logo?

 - What colors should I use?

-To help you save time, we put together this resource to keep you updated on the latest social media logos.
-Alongside the most recent logos for Facebook, Twitter, YouTube and more, we’ve also included the key guidelines for the usage of each logo as well.
+Alongside the most recent logos for Facebook, Twitter, YouTube, Mastodon, and more, we’ve also included the key guidelines for the usage of each logo.

 Let’s get started!